-WCPL is in the process of setting up the FSRU based LNG storage and regassification facility on western coast of India at Jaigarh Port.
+WCPL is in the process of setting up the FSRU based LNG storage and regasification facility on western coast of India at Jaigarh Port.
 The group is venturing into such a type of project for the first time and hence there is limited track record of execution of such large energy infrastructure projects.
-The group has however entered into contracts with various reputed and experienced organisations like JSW-JPL for port operations, Engie (erstwhile GDF Suez) for FSRU operations and Engineers India Limited (EIL) for EPCM (onshore facilities, tie-in pipeline for evacuation along with necessary utilities, civil structures and other ancillary and support infrastructure), EIL oversees the Engineering, procurement and overall project management, which partially mitigates the execution risk to an extent.
-A critical monitorable is the group's ability to enter into supply contracts with its focus customers; while HGMPL is currently establishing the marketing channels and is in advance stages of negotiations with players in the fertilizer industry, refinery and petrochemical industry, pharma industry etc., the group's ability to convert them into firm LNG supply contracts closer to the commercial date of operations will be a key rating sensitivity factor.
-The Commercial Operation Date (COD) is expected to be October 01, 2019.
+The group has however, entered into contracts with various reputed and experienced organisations like JSW-JPL for port operations, FSRU providers and Engineers India Limited (EIL) for EPCM (onshore facilities, tie-in pipeline for evacuation along with necessary utilities, civil structures and other ancillary and support infrastructure), EIL oversees the Engineering, procurement and overall project management, which partially mitigates the execution risk to an extent.
+A critical monitorable is the group's ability to enter into supply contracts with its focus customers; while HMPL is currently establishing the marketing channels and is in advance stages of negotiations with players in the fertilizer industry, refinery and petrochemical industry, pharma industry etc., the group's ability to convert them into firm LNG supply contracts closer to the commercial date of operations will be a key rating sensitivity factor.
+The Commercial Operation Date (COD) is expected to be April 01, 2021.

-• Competitive pressure from contract renegotiations by existing players and new capacity additions
+- Competitive pressure from contract renegotiations by existing players and new capacity additions